opentorah/opentorah/Background.md

 still supports the original extension mechanism :)

-Although FOP JEuclid plugin code works as is, I mage one change: I use explicit programmatic configuration instead of leaving classpath provider-configuration crumbs for the the ServerLoader (see JEuclidFopFactoryConfigurator class).
+Although FOP JEuclid plugin code works as is, I mage one change: I use explicit programmatic configuration instead of leaving classpath provider-configuration crumbs for the the ServiceLoader (see JEuclidFopFactoryConfigurator class).
 The reason I did this (besides my general dislike for magic) is: I need to be able to disable JEuclid based on the configuration of my plugin in the Gradle build file, which isn't possible if it self-enables just by being on the classpath.